learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 ### Importance of Professionalism in Software Engineering

-Professionalism is important in software engineering because it allows you to be respected member of the software developement community.
-It can allow you to get jobs, stand out at a job and generally to be a person others think of for opportunities.
-Professional bahaviour also ensures that one is a reliable and respectful co-worker and allows software engineers to foster positive working relationships with others.
+Professionalism is important in software engineering because it allows you to be a respected member of the software development community.
+It can allow you to get jobs, stand out at a job and generally be a person others think of for opportunities.
+Professional behaviour also ensures that one is a reliable and respectful co-worker and allows software engineers to foster positive working relationships with others.
 (4)

 # Best Practices for Maintaining a Professional Demeanor in Various Situations